 The SNAP-19 plutonium is neither the nuke variety nor the cliché glowing goo leaking from an oil drum.
 The SNAP material cannot “explode” and its metallic state is resistant to dispersion.
 Only through dispersion as a fine dust will plutonium live up to the moniker, “the most poisonous substance known to man.”

 But the SNAP’s potential is frightening.
-In 1987, a scrap merchant in Goiania Brazil stole a cigarette lighter-sized amount of Cesium-137 (1,400 curies in terms of radioactivity) from a therapy machine.
+In 1987, a scrap merchant in Goiania, Brazil stole a cigarette lighter-sized amount of Cesium-137 (1,400 curies in terms of radioactivity) from a therapy machine.
 The blue powder contaminated 200 people.
 Four died, including a four-year-old girl who had to be buried in a lead coffin.
 Pavement and buildings needed to be decontaminated.
 Contaminated soil had to be carted away.
 The once vibrant Goiania suffered a 20 percent economic drop.
 Tourism dropped to zero.

 The SNAP–19C retains 23,500 curies—20 times that of Goiania.
 What would happen if it were discovered by an unsuspecting mountain villager?
 Most experts agree that it made its way to the bottom of the glacier.
 Could the plutonium be ground to powder that would contaminate the Ganges?
 Schaller says that the lost material poses “a miniscule threat,” because the plutonium amount was relatively small and the dilution factor—even if the stuff gets into the Ganges—is so great.
 Most scientists agree with Schaller, though there are a prominent few who point out that this early in our involvement with the material, we cannot know what constitutes a hazard, or what scenario might unfold.
 While avoiding hysteria, consider another horrifying potential.
 Dr. Iggy Litaor of the Tel-Hai Academic College in Tel Aviv, Israel, says, “The real threat of the material lost on Nanda Devi is the dirty bomb.
 Such a device could yield the entire Lower Manhattan uninhabitable, creating a worse economic disaster than the Great Depression.”

 In the post 9-11 world the SNAP plutonium is an ultimate terror weapon.
 Operatives for Osama bin Laden have tried to buy enriched South African uranium on the black market.
 In 2001, American-led forces discovered documents in Afghanistan detailing the building and deployment of a dirty bomb.
 Al Qaeda recently paid Jose Padilla $10,000 to carry out a dirty bomb attack—he was arrested.
-In 2002, David Albright, president of the Institute for Science and International Security says, “There is a 10 to 40 percent chance that terrorists will conduct a successful attack with a crude ‘dirty bomb’ in the next five to 10 years.”
+In 2002, David Albright, president of the Institute for Science and International Security, said, “There is a 10 to 40 percent chance that terrorists will conduct a successful attack with a crude ‘dirty bomb’ in the next five to 10 years.”